 The Bede Starfish Domestic Abuse Project works with people affected by domestic violence.
-Our aim is to help you and your children live free from fear.
+We aim to help you and your children live free from fear.
 If you are being abused within a relationship, we can offer advice and support to help you protect yourself, take action and rebuild your life.
 Nearly ninety percent of our clients live more safely as a result of our help.

 Any email you have previously sent will be stored in Sent Items.
 If you started an email but didn’t finish it, be aware that it might be in your Drafts folder.
 If you reply to any email, the original message will probably be in the body of the message – print and delete the email if you don’t want anyone to see your original message.